lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **TheBlade** _(02-Jul-18 06:37 PM)_

-> `But there was this cool gunstore i wanted to look at, and i need my money....`
+> But there was this cool gunstore I wanted to look at, and I need my money...

 **Zander** _(02-Jul-18 06:37 PM)_

+_Emmett fumbles with his crossbow, and manages to point it at the trader._

-> (pointing a crossbow at the trader) then eat some of my little friend's shit.
+> Then eat some of my little friend's shit.

 **Finna Steel Christmas** _(02-Jul-18 06:37 PM)_

+_Steely begins sniffing Asier's shadows._

-> Black people
+> Black people!

 **Bagelwrecker** _(02-Jul-18 06:38 PM)_

-> "Alright alright alright, you can have it just dont hurt me!"
+> `Grass salesman`: Alright alright alright, you can have it, just don't hurt me!

 **Zander** _(02-Jul-18 06:39 PM)_

 > I NEED VENGEANCE.

+_Emmett drools and salivates at the sight of the grass._

 **PlasmaPerson** _(02-Jul-18 06:39 PM)_